BBBase-EHeresy/PPPub/docs/forces_of_good/_hobbit.md

 Terror, Woodland Creature.

-\*The Lady of Lothlórien EEE — *Whilst Lothlórien endures, Galadriel commands great power.*
+\*The Lady of LothlÃ³rien EEE â€” *Whilst LothlÃ³rien endures, Galadriel commands great power.*

 Galadriel, Lady of Light can expend a single point of Will each turn without depleting her own store.

-War Aspect — *When roused to wrath, Galadriel's fury is truly terrifying to behold.*
+War Aspect â€” *When roused to wrath, Galadriel's fury is truly terrifying to behold.*

 All enemy models within 6" of Galadriel, Lady of Light suffer a -1 penalty to their Courage.
 Furthermore, Galadriel, Lady of Light never counts as being unarmed.